Musicals101.com

 b.
 June 23, 1925 (Houston, TX) - d.
 June 6, 1975 (Agadir, Morocco)

 The son of an attorney, Blyden served in the Marine Corps and worked as a radio announcer before pursuing a theatrical career.
-An adept comic actor, he made his Broadway debut stepping into the cast of the long running comedy Mr. Roberts, the first of many non-musical performances.
+An adept comic actor, he made his Broadway debut stepping into the cast of the long running comedy Mr. Roberts, where he eventually took over the role of Ensign Pulver.
+He then originated the role of Schmutz in the musical Wish You Were Here (1952).
 In 1955, he married dancer Carol Haney.
 When Haney choreographed Richard Rodgers and Oscar Hammerstein II's Flower Drum Song (1958), Blyden was cast as Chinese-American nightclub owner Sammy Fong.
-His rendition of "Don't Marry Me" proved a comic highlight, leading to Blyden's first Tony nomination.
+His rendition of "Don't Marry Me" proved a highlight, and his performance earned a Tony nomination.
 After Blyden and Haney divorced in 1962, he took on the responsibility of raising their two children.
 Despite Haney's ongoing problems with alcohol, the couple remained close, and Blyden was at Haney's side when she died of bronchial pneumonia in 1964.

-Blyden often appeared wearing eyeglasses with black plastic frames – a "super square" look that became a professional trademark.
-His few film appearances included On A Clear Day You Can See Forever (1969).
-He was a regular panelist on the popular TV game show What's My Line, and made numerous guest appearances on sitcoms and dramatic shows.
-Blyden returned frequently to Broadway, winning acclaim in the ill-fated Foxy (1964), and playing multiple roles in Jerry Bock & Sheldon Harnick's inventive The Apple Tree (1966).
+Blyden wore eyeglasses with black plastic frames, a "super square" look that became his professional trademark.
+He was a regular panelist on the TV game show What's My Line, and made numerous guest appearances on sitcoms and dramatic shows.
+His few film appearances included the non-singing role of Warren Pratt in the big screen version of On A Clear Day You Can See Forever (1969).
+On Broadway, Blyden won acclaim as Doc in the ill-fated musical Foxy (1964), and played multiple roles in Jerry Bock & Sheldon Harnick's The Apple Tree (1966).
 He won the Tony for Best Featured Actor in a Musical playing Hysterium in a revival of A Funny Thing Happened on the Way to the Forum (1972).
 After appearing in the Broadway comedy Absurd Person Singular, Blyden was vacationing in Morocco when he was killed in a car crash at age 49.